DangNguyen87/STM32H735G_AzureRTOS_TLS/README.md

 User can configure Mosquitto broker by modifying congfiguration files at location `/etc/mosquitto`.

-# Configure broker certificates
+## Configure broker certificates
-Use this [Script](https://github.com/owntracks/tools/blob/master/TLS/generate-CA.sh) to generate a self signed certificate to be used by Mosquito for providing TLS for the MQTT.
+Use this [Script](https://github.com/owntracks/tools/blob/master/TLS/generate-CA.sh) to generate a self signed certificate to be used by Mosquito broker for providing TLS for the MQTT.

 If the script is called without parameters, it will generate a self signed certificate for the hostname where the script is running.
 The following generated files will be used to configure Mosquitto broker.
 - ca.crt – The CA (Certificate Authority, who published the host certificate) public certificate.
-- hostname.crt – The hostname, that will run the mosquitto broker, public certificate.
+- hostname.crt – The hostname, that will run the Mosquitto broker, public certificate.
 - hostname.key – The hostname private key

 Copy the certificates and key files to `/etc/mosquitto/certs` directory.